-On Vis and within Dalmatia, the Croatian ‘peka’ is everyones absolute favourite dish.
-A peka is a slow cooked ‘under the bell’ baked dish.
-The dish is prepared usually about 4 hours in advance and traditionally on Vis you will be offered lamb, fish or octopus.
-Because at Wearactive we provide vegetarian food for our guests, Rokis, a fantastic Vis restaurant created a veggie peka.
+On Vis and within Dalmatia, the Croatian ‘peka’ is everyone’s absolute favorite dish.
+A peka is a slow-cooked ‘under the bell’ baked dish.
+The plate is usually prepared about 4 hours in advance, and traditionally on Vis, you will be offered lamb, fish, or octopus.
+Because at Wearactive we provide vegetarian food for our guests, Rokis, a fantastic Vis restaurant, created a veggie peka.

 - 2 quartered onions

 - 1 kg peeled and quartered potatoes (2.2 lbs)

 - Drained tin of chickpeas

 - 100 ml white wine (1/2 cup)